-Chesser Resources Limited ("Chesser" or "the Company"; ASX:CHZ) is pleased to provide an update on drilling results from the Diamba Sud Gold Project in Senegal, West Africa.
+Chesser Resources Limited ("Chesser" or "the Company" (ASX:CHZ)) is pleased to provide an update on drilling results from the Diamba Sud Gold Project in Senegal, West Africa.

-This release reports on the initial batch of resource definition drill results drill from five diamond drill ("DD") holes, totalling 249m and one reverse circulation ("RC") drill hole, totalling 200m.
-Diamond drilling targeted the north-eastern corner of the Area D resource area (Figure 1).
-The RC drill hole was the first hole of this program drilled at Area A.
+This release reports on the third batch of resource definition drill results from 15 diamond drill holes, totalling 1,544m.
+All drilling was from within the Area D resource area (Figure 1).